 Drop-In D.I.Y.
 Demonstrations

-Demonstrations will be drop-in style - come by anytime in the listed timeframe for a hands-on demo.
+Demonstrations will be drop-in style - come by during the event for a hands-on demo.
 Demonstrations will be announced about 2 weeks prior to the event.

 Directions: We are located at 644 SW 13th St. in Corvallis; see a map of the entrance and parking here; view our building on Google Maps here.
 Please enter through the warehouse gate on 13th Street, between A Ave. and the railroad tracks.
-City buses 3 (stops at 15th & Washington, and Western & 16th), 6 (stops at 15th & Western, and Western & 8th) and 8 (stops at 15th and Washington, and Western & 16th) stop within 2-4 blocks of our building while routes 1, 5 and 7 stop 6 blocks away at 11th & Monroe (view full details on the Corvallis Transit System website or use Google Transit to find the best option for you).
+City buses 3 (stops at 15th & Washington, and Western & 16th), 6 (stops at 15th & Western, and Western & 8th) and 8 (stops at 15th and Washington, and Western & 16th) stop within 2-5 blocks of our building.
+The Night Owl bus also stops near us.
+View full details on the Corvallis Transit System website.

 Join this event on Facebook here to receive updates.

 For questions, accommodation requests, or to volunteer, please contact Andrea Norris via email or at 541-737-5398.

 The following are the rules we ask all to play by at our Repair Fair events: